Trump, Kim to meet for historic handshake - AFP

 For his part, Kim called Trump a "mentally deranged US dotard" and said he would "tame" him, "with fire".

-That will seem a distant memory when the two men will walk towards each other and then sit down for an initial half-day of meetings with ramifications for the entire world.
+That will seem a distant memory later Tuesday amid the palms and whitewashed walls of Singapore's ultra-exclusive Capella Hotel, where the two men will walk towards each other and then sit down for an initial half-day of meetings with ramifications for the entire world.

 It is a historic meeting for both men -- perhaps comparable to president Richard Nixon's 1972 visit to China, or Ronald Reagan's summit 1986 with Mikhail Gorbachev in Reykjavik.